(This page revised July 16, 2018)

 [ Reference Info Index | Glossopedia ]

-This article is a slightly edited version of one that first appeared in the April/May 2007 issue of Stylus magazine.
+This article is a slightly revised and updated version of one that first appeared in the April/May 2007 issue of Stylus magazine.

 What makes one nib better than another?
 Many fountain pen aficionados assume that gold trumps steel, and if 14K gold is good, 18K just has to be better.
 That’s not really true, and it gives short shrift to some very good nibs.